dataobservatory-eu/dataset/README.md

-1.  **Increase FAIR use of your datasets**: Offer a way to better utilise the `utils:bibentry` bibliographic entry objects and working with the ROpenSci package [RefManageR](https://docs.ropensci.org/RefManageR/) extending their fields of the Dublin Core and DataCite standards, and making them detachable from the data, i.e., including the bibliographic entries into the attributes of a data frame-like object.
+1.  **Increase FAIR use of your datasets**: Offer a way to better utilise the `utils:bibentry` bibliographic entry objects and working with the rOpenSci package [RefManageR](https://docs.ropensci.org/RefManageR/) extending their fields of the Dublin Core and DataCite standards, and making them detachable from the data, i.e., including the bibliographic entries into the attributes of a data frame-like object.
 See for more information the [Bibentry for FAIR datasets](https://dataset.dataobservatory.eu/articles/bibentry.html) vignette.
-2.**Interoperability outside R**: Extending the `haven_labelled` class of the `tidyverse` for consistently labelled categorical variables with linked (standard) definitions and units of measures in our [defined](https://dataset.dataobservatory.eu/articles/defined.html) class; this enables to share exact definitions, units of measures across computers and systems, and increasing the interoperability of the data set from an R data.frame to any standardised statistical or library system.
+2.  **Interoperability outside R**: Extending the `haven_labelled` class of the `tidyverse` for consistently labelled categorical variables with linked (standard) definitions and units of measures in our [defined](https://dataset.dataobservatory.eu/articles/defined.html) class; this enables to share exact definitions, units of measures across computers and systems, and increasing the interoperability of the data set from an R data.frame to any standardised statistical or library system.
-2.  **Tidy data tidier, richer**: Offering a new data frame format, `dataset_df` that extends tibbles with semantically rich metadata, ready to be shared on open data exchange platforms and in data repositories.
+3.  **Tidy data tidier, richer**: Offering a new data frame format, `dataset_df` that extends tibbles with semantically rich metadata, ready to be shared on open data exchange platforms and in data repositories.
 This s3 class is aimed at developers and we are